microprediction/monteprediction/TFRO.md

 - Not reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or "Companies are finding that ...".
 This will make me want to strangle you.
 - Not offering a limited time trial of anything at all, ever.

-# Can you help me?
+### Can you help me?
 As noted you may already be improving my feed.
 Thanks.
-Should you feed more generous:
+Should you feel more generous:

 - Constructive feedback on my various writings are invariably greeted warmly (see my [home page](https://github.com/microprediction/home)).
 - Ah forget that.
 I really just want effusive unconditionally positive 5-star reviews for my [book](https://www.amazon.com/Microprediction-Building-Open-AI-Network/dp/0262047322).